Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 - Convert property value formats
 - Transform paths or URLs in widget data

-## Registration

-All custom migrations must be registered in `Migration.Tool.Extensions/ServiceCollectionExtensions.cs`:

-**Notes:**
-- Use `AddTransient` for field, widget, and director migrations
-- Use `AddSingleton` for class mappings
-- See the [Registration](#register-migrations) section for detailed examples
-- **After adding or modifying customizations, rebuild your migration tool solution before running the migration**

-See [Implementation guides](#implementation-guides) below for more details and examples.

 ## When Custom Migrations Execute

 When registered, customizations execute based on CLI migration parameters.
 The order depends on parameter dependencies (e.g., `--pages` requires `--page-types` to run first):